 Ms Faletic said "In coaching, as in many other areas, women face barriers to participating.
 These range from personal barriers, such as lack of time, to structural barriers, such as lack of female role models in their sport.
 If we can help increase the number and calibre of female coaches, that's a win for other young women aspiring to be involved in sport."

-Pictured from left: Sarah Courtney MP, Minister for Health and Minister for Women, Abbey Savage, Jessica Blake, Jeremy Rockliff MP, Minister for Mental Health and Wellbeing.
+Pictured from left: Sarah Courtney MP, Minister for Women, Abbey Savage, Jessica Blake, Jeremy Rockliff MP, Minister for Mental Health and Wellbeing.

 Australian Government Department of Health